dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 - Diocese: Lichfield
 - Date: 12th Century AD

 The Norman church was founded in about 1140 AD as a chapel attached to Shawbury.
 Some parts of the Norman church remain, but the greater part of the church dates from the 14th Century.

+The south aisle is effectively a memorial chapel to the Corbet family and was constructed in the mid-14th Century.
+The base of the tower was constructed in around 1539 and features the arms of the Prince of Wales (later Edward VI).
+It is unknown whether it was originally finished to its full height, as it is possible that the upper stages were damaged during military action in the Civil War.
+The present upper stages of the tower date from 1769.

 The church has an unusual triangular window, similar to one in Alberbury, which was another of the Corbet family's holdings.

-Note: Have been inside this church, but do not have any interior photos.
+The interior contains numerous monuments to the Corbet family including two chest tombs dated 1513 and 1567, a baroque wall monument to Richard Corbet dated 1691 and a number of 18th Century monuments.
+It is known that Thomas Farnolls Pritchard, the architect of the Ironbridge, Coalbrookdale, carried out work here.

+The church has a decorative scheme by Ninian Comper dating from 1904 in memory of Vincent Corbet who died at Eton at the age of thirteen.
+The scheme encompasses most of the chancel interior and includes a stained glass window, communion table, alabaster reredos and canopy, and high quality painted decorations to the walls and roof timbers.
 ![](../1shropshire/assets/images/churches/2018-09-29_15_40_02_DSC_2922_DxO.jpg)
+- Sub-Image: 2022-01-29_16_34_47_DSC03438.jpg
+- Sub-Image: 2022-01-29_16_35_54_DSC03441.jpg
+- Sub-Image: 2022-01-29_16_36_49_DSC03444.jpg
+- Sub-Image: 2022-01-29_16_37_43_DSC03447.jpg
+- Sub-Image: 2022-01-29_16_38_31_DSC03449.jpg
+- Sub-Image: 2022-01-29_16_39_45_DSC03450.jpg
+- Sub-Image: 2022-01-29_16_40_38_DSC03451.jpg
+- Sub-Image: 2022-01-29_16_42_17_DSC03454.jpg
+- Sub-Image: 2022-01-29_16_42_31_DSC03455.jpg
+- Sub-Image: 2022-01-29_16_43_02_DSC03457.jpg
+- Sub-Image: 2022-01-29_16_43_26_DSC03458.jpg
+- Sub-Image: 2022-01-29_16_46_50_DSC03463.jpg
+- Sub-Image: 2022-01-29_16_51_58_DSC03464.jpg
-- Sub-Image: photo-needed.jpg
+- Sub-Image: 2022-01-29_17_09_53_DSC03465.jpg

 # Name: St Gregory, Morville
 - Diocese: Hereford